 If you are a creditor or party to a contract with an individual in bankruptcy, your legal rights will be immediately affected.
 The automatic stay will prevent you from engaging in efforts to collect against the debtor or their property, and your claim may be discharged.
 You should discuss with competent counsel how best to protect your legal rights immediately.

-The Kansas bankruptcy attorneys at Eron Law have represented creditors, Chapter 7 Bankruptcy trustees, and the United States Trustee’s Office in hundreds of bankruptcy cases.
+The Kansas bankruptcy attorneys at Prelle Eron & Bailey have represented creditors, Chapter 7 Bankruptcy trustees, and the United States Trustee’s Office in hundreds of bankruptcy cases.
 This includes filing proofs of claim, seeking relief from the automatic stay, pursuing objections to discharge or dischargeability of claims, objecting to Chapter 11 and 13 Bankruptcy plans, and seeking adequate protection payments for secured creditors.
 We can help protect your rights!

-Eron Law Attorneys
+Prelle Eron & Bailey Attorneys

 What to Expect